brightcove/bc-ssdlc/Coding Practice/Preventing-Common-Web-Attacks.md

 - Sanitize all dynamic/user-supplied data - whether from a dynamic GET variable or a DBMS - before output to a web page
 - Implement a Content Security Policy that disallows inline Javascript

 The first and best way to fix this is to use a front-end framework that output encodes / escapes data by default making it hard for any developer to make the mistake of not handling malicious input.

 The following front-end frameworks are good choices that will make it harder to introduce XSS vulnerabilities as they were designed with this in mind:

 - https://angular.io/guide/security#xss
 - https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks

 There are more frameworks that have good default XSS prevention, but these two that are in use already at Brightcove, and are supported and used by big companies such as Google and Facebook.

 Secondly, make sure that your application sanitizes any dynamic data it utilizes before outputting it to a web page, and optionally, when it's received by the user.
 This needs to be done on the server for it to be effective.
 Data can come from many sources including (but not limited to) direct input by a user or data coming from another application.

 For example, if you expect a phone number to be entered, make sure that your program validates that only expected data such as numbers, dashes and maybe a + for country code is accepted by the application.
 Additionally, ensure that phone number is encoded and sanitized before being included as a field in a web page.

 There are many open-source, or otherwise free, libraries that can help with this: Joi for NodeJS, Ruby on Rails have Active Record Validations, and so on.

 Finally, we can implement a safeguard mechanism against XSS issues that all modern browsers support.
-Content Security Policy i s effective in limiting the impact of XSS vulnerabilities should they occur in your application, even after you encode output data and sanitize input.
+Content Security Policy is effective in limiting the impact of XSS vulnerabilities should they occur in your application, even after you encode output data and sanitize input.

 By carefully designing a CSP we can tell the browser which scripts are allowed to run and which aren’t.
 We can limit where the application is allowed to load Javascript resources from, and we can disallow any inline Javascript.
 Malicious Javascript injected by exploiting an XSS vulnerability usually ends up being inline in the HTML document and not in an external .js file, so if we instruct the browser to not allow inline Javascript we can prevent a lot of the common XSS vulnerabilities.

 An example policy that only allows script files from the domain the application lives on would look like this: